Sweeney Todd: The Demon Barber of Fleet Street: Background

 Sondheim decided to pair one of the most nightmarish songs (Sweeney Todd's "Epiphany") with the comic-relief of "A Little Priest".
 This pair of songs at the end of Act I was the most significant musical addition which Sondheim made to Bond's version of the story.
 In the play, Sweeney Todd's mental collapse and the subsequent plan for Lovett's meat pies take place in less than half a page of dialogue, much too quickly to convey the full psychological impact, in the view of scholar Larry A. Brown.
 Sondheim's version more carefully reveals the developing ideas in Sweeney Todd and Mrs. Lovett's demented minds.

-Sondheim has often said that his Sweeney Todd was about obsession – and close friends seemed to instinctually agree.
+Sondheim often said that his Sweeney Todd was about obsession – and close friends seemed to instinctually agree.
 When Sondheim first played songs from an early version of the show for Judy Prince (wife of the show's director), she told him: "Oh God – I didn't know this was what [Sweeney Todd] was about.
 It's nothing to do with Grand Guignol.
 It's the story of your [own] life."

-When Sondheim first brought the idea for the show to director Harold Prince, his frequent collaborator, Prince was uninterested, feeling it was a simple melodrama that wasn't very experimental structurally.
+When Sondheim first brought the idea for the show to director Harold Prince, his frequent collaborator, Prince was uninterested, feeling it was a simple melodrama that was not very experimental structurally.
 However, Prince soon discovered a metaphor in which to set the show, making what Sondheim had originally envisioned as "a small horror piece" into a colossal portrait of the Industrial Revolution, and an examination of the general human condition of the time as it related to men like Sweeney Todd.
-Said Sondheim, "Hal's metaphor is that the factory turns out Sweeney Todds.
+Said Sondheim, "Hal's metaphor is that the factory turns out Sweeney Todd's.
 It turns out soulless, defeated, hopeless people.
 That's what the play's about to him; Sweeney Todd is a product of that age.
 I think it's not.
-Sweeney Todd is a man bent on personal revenge, the way we all are in one way or another, and it has nothing whatsoever to do with the time he lived in, as far as I'm concerned.”
+Sweeney Todd is a man bent on personal revenge, the way we all are in one way or another, and it has nothing whatsoever to do with the time he lived in, as far as I'm concerned."
 However, Sondheim accepted Prince's vision as a different way to do the show, and as an opportunity to do the show on a large scale, knowing that small-scale productions could be done at any time.

 On the stage of the Uris Theater in New York, this tale of horrors was transformed into a mountain of steel in motion.
-Prince's scenic metaphor for Sweeney Todd was a 19th-century iron foundry moved from Rhode Island and reassembled on the stage, which critic Jack Kroll aptly described as "part cathedral, part factory, part prison, that dwarfed and degraded the swarming denizens of the lower orders."
+Prince's scenic metaphor for Sweeney Todd was a 19th-century iron foundry moved from Rhode Island and reassembled on the stage, which critic Jack Kroll aptly described as "part cathedral, part factory, part prison, that dwarfed and degraded the swarming denizens of the lower orders".